Legit-Ox/expense-api/API.md

 Must be a positive number.

 ### Category ID
 Must reference an existing category, and the category type must match the transaction type.
+Not required for transfers.

+### Bank Account ID
+Must reference an existing active bank account.

 ### Category Name
 Must be unique across all categories.

+### Bank Account Name
+Must be provided when creating bank accounts.

+### Account Type
+Must be one of: "checking", "savings", "credit", "investment", "other".

 ## CORS

 The API supports CORS for cross-origin requests:
 - All origins allowed (`*`)
 - Methods: GET, POST, PUT, PATCH, DELETE, OPTIONS
-- Headers: Origin, Content-Type, Accept, Authorization

 ## Rate Limiting